privacybydesign/attribute-index/README.markdown

 ## Running with Docker

-To build and run the Docker container, you can use docker compose file
+To build and run the Docker container, you can use docker compose:

     docker compose up